 Context (Somewhere You Are)

-This is the least used authentication factor, but it can be used on rare occasions.
 Context refers to where the user is physically located at the time of their login.
-The system will use either GPS data or use the IP Address to get a general location.
+The system will use either GPS data or the IP Address to get a general location.
 This can also be done using a MAC address.

 Two-Factor Authentication vs Multi-Factor Authentication